codepath/android_guides/Google-Cloud-Messaging.md

 ## Step 1: Register with Google Developers Console

+If you have used the Google Developers Console and wish to enable GCM on an existing project, skip to the [[using existing setup|Google Cloud Messaging#Using an existing project]] step.
+Otherwise, proceed to creating a new project.

 ### Creating a new project

  - Use the new [creation page](https://developers.google.com/mobile/add?platform=android&cntapi=gcm).
 You can either select an existing project or create a new one.
 The Android package name is required but not necessarily used for GCM configuration.
 Proceed to the next step by selecting `Choose and configure services`.